-The tcpecc package (clause 9) defines an augmented TCP bearer connection control as the base package (tcpbcc, clause 8).
+The tcpecc package (clause 9) defines an augmented TCP bearer connection control to the base package (tcpbcc, clause 8).
 The effect of each individual package property is illustrated in clauses IV.3 (property tcpecc/sepplink) and IV.4 (property tcpecc/ori).
 Clause IV.5 describes examples of combined usage of both properties.

 The illustrated use cases are some examples.
 An exhaustive consideration of all possible combinations is out of scope.